seezee/Five-Star-Ratings-Shortcode/readme.txt

 == Changelog ==

+= 1.2.6 =
+* 2021-01-07
+* Add local fallback for external scripts
+* Some code formatting cleanup to meet WordPress coding standard, but more is needed
+* Load Farbtastic script in footer
+* SECURITY: Sanitize $textsize & $textcolor on output
+* SECURITY: Add nonce to form reset for to prevent CSFR attacks

 = 1.2.5 =
 * 2020-10-08
 * Tested up to 5.5.3
+* Update FREEMIUS SDK to v.2.4.1
 * Use Dashicons coffee glyph instead of FontAwesome coffee glyph in plugin meta

 = 1.2.4 =